-Should I Become a Mechanical Technician?
+Become a Mechanical Technician

-Step 1: Earn an Associate's Degree
+Step 1: Earn an Associate Degree

-Step 2: Participate in an Internship
+Step 2: Find an Internship

 Step 3: Obtain Employment

-Step 4: Look Into Continuing Education Opportunities
+Step 4: Continuing Education

 Mechanical technicians interested in advancing their career or pursuing a mechanical engineering job should consider earning a bachelor's degree.
 A Bachelor of Science in Mechanical Engineering Technology includes advanced courses in the field and additional laboratory time.
-Examples of advanced classes include 3D modeling, manufacturing processes and project engineering, among others.
+Examples of advanced classes include 3D modeling, manufacturing processes, and project engineering, among others.

 A career as a mechanical technician, in which an individual works cooperatively with engineers to install, maintain, test, plan for, and produce mechanical parts according to given specifications, will require a minimum of an associate degree.
 Those preparing to enter this line of work should strive to gain hands-on experience through an internship and consider earning a bachelor's degree in order to advance in the field.